INTERNATIONAL BAT APPRECIATION DAY

-- Along with bees and butterflies, bats are pollinators making them vital to our food supply.
+- As pollinators, bats, along with bees and butterflies, provide a vital link to our food supply.

-- One of the largest bats is the Giant Golden-Crowned Flying Fox bat weighing up to 4 lbs with a wingspan of up to 5 feet, 7 inches.
+- Bats grow in a variety of sizes.
+One of the largest bats is the Giant Golden-Crowned Flying Fox bat weighing up to 4 lbs with a wingspan of up to 5 feet, 7 inches.

-- Bats are clean animals, grooming themselves almost constantly.
+- Bats are also clean animals, grooming themselves almost constantly.

 - North America’s largest urban bat colony is found on the Congress Avenue Bridge in Austin, Texas.
-It is home to an estimated 1,500,000 Mexican Free-Tailed bats.
+An estimated 1,500,000 Mexican Free-Tailed bats live there.
 This colony of bats eats approximately 10,000 to 30,000 lbs of insects each night.
-It is estimated 100,000 tourists visit the bridge annually to watch the bats leave the roost at twilight.
+An estimated 100,000 tourists visit the bridge annually to watch the bats leave the roost at twilight.

-- One colony of 150 Big Brown bats can protect farmers from up to 33 million or more rootworms each summer.
+- One 150 Big Brown bats colony protects farmers from up to 33 million or more rootworms each summer.

 - Almost 40% of American bat species are in severe decline, with some already listed as endangered or threatened.

 - Three U.S. states have an official state bat.
-Texas and Oklahoma have named the Mexican Free-Tailed bat their state bat, and Virginia has dubbed the Virginia Big-Eared bat their state bat.
+Texas and Oklahoma named the Mexican Free-Tailed bat their state bat, and Virginia dubbed the Virginia Big-Eared bat their state bat.